mpsonntag/snippets/courses/teaching/git_and_annex.md

 To avoid having too many files in a single folder, the first 6 characters of the md5 sum of the file key are used to create two levels of folders e.g. `.git/annex/f87/4d5/`

+git annex keeps track which remotes contain the actual content of a file.
+On a content get, it will either fetch the content from any available remote that has the content or print which remote might have the content, that is currently unavailable. [???]
+This information is probably obtained and recorded whenever a git annex sync takes place, but still unclear where exactly this information is stored; in the file placeholder?

 ## Automatic conflict resolution
 When two or more files have diverged, upon a merge, they will be renamed to `filename.variant-AAA`, `filename.variant-BBB`, etc; its up to the user to resolve the conflict at this point.